-Cat Hampsch, Women's Staff: Cat has been with the Institute for 20 years.
+Cat Hampsch.
+Women's Staff: Cat has been with the Institute for 22 years.
 Cat, along with being a full-time mom of she and Chad's four wonderful kids, leads a touch point group at the Institute and is in charge of our host families, parent's weekend, and assists with other large events throughout the year.

-Joy Oatman, Director of Operations- This is Joy's 12th year on staff after graduating from the Institute in 2010.
+Joy Oatman, Director of Operations- This is Joy's 14th year on staff after graduating from the Institute in 2010.
 Joy will be assisting Chad in his work and travel, organizing events like graduation and parent's weekend, handling teacher travel and relations, helping to manage the office, leading a touch point group, and managing the calendar.

-Grant Gaines, Dean of Men: This is Grant's seventh year on staff for the Institute after graduating from the Institute in 2013.
-Grant will be co-organizing all student life activities with Lindsay Rother, meeting with and following up with male students, following up with campus jobs and all things on campus, leading a touch point group, enforcing and taking attendance, and helping with teacher relations.
+Grant Gaines, Dean of Men: This is Grant's 9th year on staff for the Institute after graduating from the Institute in 2013.
+Grant will be co-organizing all student life activities with Lindsay Rother, meeting with and following up with male students, following up with campus service and all things on campus, leading a touch point group, enforcing and taking attendance, and helping with teacher relations.

-Lindsay Rother, Dean of Women: This is Lindsay's fourth year on staff for the Institute, after graduating from the Institute in 2010 and then working as the Assistant Women's Director of K-West, which is a role she has had since 2010.
+Lindsay Rother Mawhorr, Dean of Women: This is Lindsay's 6th year on staff for the Institute, after graduating from the Institute in 2010 and then working as the Assistant Women's Director of K-West, which is a role she has had since 2010.
 Lindsay will be co-organizing all student life activities with Grant Gaines, meeting with and following up with female students, leading a touch point group, enforcing and taking attendance, and teaching Inductive Bible study.
-She will also be carrying on in her role with K-West as the Assistant Women's Director.
+She will also be carrying on in her role with K-West as the Women's Director.

 Julie Brinkman.
-Office and Academic Manager: This is Julie's fifth year with the Institute after graduating in 2017 and interning with us last year.
+Office and Academic Manager: This is Julie's 7th year with the Institute after graduating in 2017 and interning with us last year.
 Julie will be in charge of all academics.
-She will pass out assignments and handle everything pertaining grades.
+She will pass out assignments and handle everything pertaining to grades.
 Julie will also manage the student internships including placement, tracking of hours, and evaluations.
 She will also be a part of a touch point group.

-Jennifer Ford, Recruiting & Women's Discipleship: This is Jennifer's fifth year with the Institute after attending in 2013 and then working for K-Life Headquarters for several years.
-Jennifer will be investing into the girls in the class along with Lindsay and Julie.
-Jennifer will also be a big part of our recruiting team as well as helping to manage our alumni.
+Jennifer Ford, Recruiting, Alumni, & Special Projects: This is Jennifer's 7th year with the Institute after attending in 2013 and then working for K-Life Headquarters for several years.
+Jennifer works remotely and comes to Branson consistently.
+She worked in the corporate world for almost 20 years Jennifer will also be a big part of our recruiting team as well as helping with special projects for the Institute and The Cottages.

-Cody Terrill, Recruiting & Men's Discipleship: This is Cody's third full year on staff.
+Cody Terrill, Recruiting & Men's Discipleship: This is Cody's 5th year on staff.
 He began working with the Institute in the middle of the class of 2019.
-Cody graduated from the Kanakuk Institute in 2013 and has been a part of the program, helping to lead a touch point group each year.
+Cody graduated from the Institute in 2013 and has been a part of the program, helping to lead a touch point group each year.
 Now Cody works part time for KI, jumping in with men's personnel and recruiting.
 Cody also has an insurance business and manages both jobs so well.
 Cody will be a part of a touch point group as well.

-Hortencia Miranda, Chef: This is Hortencia's tenth year on staff with the Institute.
+Hortencia Miranda, Chef: This is Hortencia's 12th year on staff with the Institute.
 She is our wonderful chef who keeps us well fed with awesome and wonderful food!
 She also trains our kitchen managers and helps to keep the dining hall and kitchen running smoothly.